ksomu3/Data-Science-Projects/Zillow-House-Prices-Prediction/README.md

+Zillow House Price Prediction

-Notes on Running the Code:
+Notes on Running the Code

-1. Please ensure the attached CSV files are in the same working directory as the python files.
+	1. Please ensure the attached CSV files (*_ForSale.csv and *_RecentlySold.csv) are in the same working directory as the .py files.
+These files are created automatically when the API is first called.

-2. Lines 298-302 in the code are for switching to a new City-State for the model to run.
+	2. To run the models for a new city-state, edit lines 298–302 in the code.
+These lines allow you to specify the city and state for which you’d like to generate predictions.
+	3. Only the following city-state combinations can currently be used:
+	•	Doral, FL
+	•	Kendall, FL
+	•	Miami, FL

-3. Please only use the 3 City-State combinations available (Doral, FL; Kendall, FL; Miami, FL) as we unsubscribed from the API after finishing our analysis to not incur more costs.
-The models will still run from these saved CSV outputs from the earlier API pulls.
+Note: We unsubscribed from the API after completing our analysis to avoid additional costs.
+These models will still run using the saved CSVs from earlier API pulls.

-4. When the code runs, a new csv file should be created (City_State_ranked).
-This file is sorted by most undervalued to least homes that are for sale.
+	4. Once a model is run, a new CSV file (e.g., Doral_FL_ranked.csv) will be created.
+This file ranks homes from most undervalued to least.
+	5. Running a different model on the same city will update the ranking using the new model’s predictions, overwriting the previous ranked file.

+Code Files

+We provide four Python scripts implementing the following predictive models:
+	•	MLR New.py - Multiple Linear Regression
+	•	Neural Network.py - Multi-layer Perceptron with ReLU activation
+	•	Random Forest New.py - Random Forest Regressor
+	•	Gradient Boosting.py - XGBoost Regressor

+Each file is self-contained and will output predictions for a given city-state combination.

+Output

+The main output for each run is a ranked CSV file named:

+City_State_ranked.csv

+This file contains homes ranked by their “Undervalued Score” — the difference between the model’s predicted price and the listed price.

+Each time a new model is run on the same city-state, the file is updated accordingly.